myStitch14/Grate/README.md

 Special thanks to Kyle's little brother Asher for helping him test the OG :)

-* [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+* [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).

-* Original Bark Mod by KyleTheScientist, please show them love!
+* Original Bark Mod by [KyleTheScientist](https://github.com/KyleTheScientist), please show them love!

-* Thanks to wryser for helping with some modules!
+* Thanks to [wryser](https://github.com/wryser) for helping with some modules!

-* Thanks to Rylan for helping with the README!
-(Yes, I added this myself, shush.)
+* Thanks to [Rylan](https://github.com/RylanFoxins) for helping with the README!